-Submit entries to firstname.lastname@example.org by April 15, 2019.
+Entries must be submitted to CWFcontest@montreat.edu by April 10, 2020.
 Applicants should use the genre as the subject line and include name, grade, teacher, and school in the body of the email.
 Contest winners will be announced at the Creative Writing Festival event.

 Montreat College offers cybersecurity scholarships for new and transfer students interested in studying cybersecurity.
 The award is $2,000 per student, renewable annually, if student maintains eligibility requirements.

 Requirements for eligibility: